Hibakusha: Japanese-American survivors

-The Boy Standing by the Crematory, a historic photograph taken in Nagasaki, Japan, in September 1945, shortly after the atomic bombing of that city on August 9, 1945.
-The photograph is of a boy of about 10 years old with his dead baby brother strapped to his back, waiting for his turn at the crematorium.

 It was a common practice before the war for American Issei, or first-generation immigrants, to send their children on extended trips to Japan to study or visit relatives.
 More Japanese immigrated to the U.S. from Hiroshima than any other prefecture, and Nagasaki also sent many immigrants to Hawai'i and the mainland.
 There was, therefore, a sizable population of American-born Nisei and Kibei living in their parents' hometowns of Hiroshima and Nagasaki at the time of the atomic bombings.
 The actual number of Japanese Americans affected by the bombings is unknown – although estimates put approximately 11,000 in Hiroshima city alone – but some 3,000 of them are known to have survived and returned to the U.S. after the war.

 A second group of hibakusha counted among Japanese American survivors are those who came to the U.S. in a later wave of Japanese immigration during the 1950s and 1960s.
 Most in this group were born in Japan and migrated to the U.S. in search of educational and work opportunities that were scarce in post-war Japan.
 Many were war brides, or Japanese women who had married American men related to the U.S. military's occupation of Japan.

 As of 2014, there are about 1,000 recorded Japanese American hibakusha living in the United States.
 They receive monetary support from the Japanese government and biannual medical checkups with Hiroshima and Nagasaki doctors familiar with the particular concerns of atomic bomb survivors.
 The U.S. government provides no support to Japanese American hibakusha.